rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-Here is a summary list of the key integrated capabilities within this sample Azure ASP.NET Core MVC web application:
+Here is an introductory list of capabilities that are integrated within this sample Azure ASP.NET Core MVC web application:

 * Self-service user and account management across Azure Media Services, Azure Storage, Signiant Flight, Aspera FASP, etc